-Businesses today are constantly trying to find ways to prioritize the customer experience in order to stay relevant in a sea of competition.
+Businesses today are constantly trying to find ways to prioritize the customer experience to stay relevant in a sea of competition.
 Customers no longer differentiate businesses based on the products they sell.
 They do so by the experience they receive.
 Offering a good experience takes time and money, but it’s always worth the effort.

-The ROI of offering a positive customer experience is extremely high for a number of reasons.
+The ROI of offering a positive customer experience is extremely high for several reasons.
 The first is that customers who receive a positive customer experience tend to tell other people about how good the experience was.
 Instead of you paying more for better marketing strategies, offer a positive experience and let the customers be your marketers.
 The second is that positive customer experiences usually translate to personalized experiences, meaning you’re putting the customer’s needs first.
 Doing so means you’re not guessing what they want and don’t want.

 Knowing what your customers want and aligning your business strategies to fit those needs can be tricky — especially if you don’t know who your customers are.
-In order to learn more about who your customers are, you can refer to a customer journey map.
+To learn more about who your customers are, you can refer to a customer journey map.
 Here, we’re going to break down what customer journey mapping is and how to use it effectively in our ultimate guide to customer journey mapping.

 Customer journey maps are visual representations of the customer journey from the customer’s point of view.
 That last part is key here: from the customer’s point of view.
 The whole point of a customer journey map is to highlight how the customer interacts with your business during each stage of the journey.
 You’re not building a map of your internal processes from an insider’s point-of-view.

 The customer journey map also covers the entire customer experience: from the moment a lead shows interest in a business, or a marketer deems a lead as interested, to the moment they finalize a purchase.
 One common mistake people make when trying to grasp the concept of a customer journey map is by comparing it to a sales pipeline.
 The sales pipeline simply outlines the stages of the sales process a lead goes through after they’re deemed qualified by the marketing team.
 Customer journeys go much further.
-Here’s a quick example of what one looks like — we’ll obviously go more into detail below:
+Here’s a quick example of what one looks like — we’ll go more into detail below:

 They’ll outline how the customer reacted to an ad via phone, email, text, or social media; they’ll outline how they responded to a sales agent’s approach to selling them the product; they can even go beyond the finalization of a sale and outline how the customer responded to a request for feedback.
-The sales pipeline outlines the sales stages, showing agents how a customer moves through the pipeline.
+The sales funnel outlines the sales stages, showing agents how a customer moves through the pipeline.
 The customer journey map shows agents from the customer’s point-of-view what the experience of moving through the journey is like.

 It’s important to understand this difference because the goal, as we said, is to understand how each stage of the buyer’s journey affects the customer’s decision to make a purchase.
-If a positive, personalized customer experience is what you’re after, your map has to reflect what the customer experiences and not what you want them to experience.
+If positive, personalized customer experience is what you’re after, your map has to reflect what the customer experiences and not what you want them to experience.

 In other words, you’re looking at your strategies from the customer’s point of view because you’re aware that they’re the ones looking to your business more as a guide than an untouchable source of power.
 Businesses no longer tell customers why they need a customer.
 Customers go to businesses, and businesses respond with how they can help improve the overall experience.

-When you know how a customer interacts through every step of the buyer’s journey, you can how you can optimize your sales, marketing, and support strategies, and you can see where it’s working so you know not to fix something that isn’t broken.
+When you know how a customer interacts through every step of the buyer’s journey, you can how you can optimize your sales, marketing, and customer support strategies, and you can see where it’s working so you know not to fix something that isn’t broken.
 Using the customer to deliver an unbiased perspective of how your successful your business strategies are is imperative for learning more about how your strategies hold up in real life.
 On paper, they might sound great and should pull in a ton of revenue, but we all know that things don’t always work out as we expect.